fatimahsy/fatimahsy/README.md

 Welcome to My GitHub Profile! 🌟

 Hello!
-I'm Fatimah, a passionate and dedicated third-year student at the University of Toronto, majoring in Economics with minors in Statistics and Environmental Ethics.
+I'm Fatimah, a passionate and dedicated fourth-year student at the University of Toronto, majoring in Economics with minors in Statistics and Environmental Ethics.
 I am deeply fascinated by the intersection of economics and environmental sustainability and how statistical tools can be leveraged to solve complex environmental issues.

 # About Me